splitio/split-evaluator/README.md

     Command to build & run the docker container :
     - `API_KEY=xxxxxxx PORT=90 -E docker-compose up`

-        API_KEY : Api-Key for you Split Environment PORT : TCP Port on host, where this service will be accessed.
+      API_KEY : Api-Key for you Split Environment \n PORT : TCP Port on host, where this service will be accessed.

     The container will serve the above endpoints.
     - /get-treatment